HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * When accessing MedMorph Healthcare Surveys Reporting IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.

-#### Profiles
+#### Profiles and Other IGs used by the specification
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph Healthcare Surveys Reporting Content IG workflows.
 The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

 The full set of profiles defined in this implementation guide can be found by following the links on the MedMorph [FHIR Artifacts](artifacts.html) page.

+##### MedMorph Reference Architecture (RA) IG Usage

+This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Infrastructure Public Health WG as the reference architecture for automation and implementing the health care surveys use case.

-#### US Core Usage
+##### US Core Usage

 This IG leverages the [US Core]({{ site.data.fhir.ver.uscoreR4 }}) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
 If no constraints are needed, this IG does not define any profiles.

-Where US Core profiles do not yet exist (e.g., for PlanDefinition, Bundle, MedicationAdministration), US Public Health profiles and MedMorph Reference Architecture IG profiles will be used when available.
+##### Subscriptions Backport IG Usage

+This IG leverages the [Subscriptions Backport IG]({{site.data.fhir.ver.subscriptionsIg}}/index.html) defined by HL7 Infrastructure WG for automating reporting workflows using subscriptions.

+##### Bulk Data Access IG Usage

+This IG leverages the [BulkData Access IG]({{site.data.fhir.ver.buldataIg}}/index.html) defined by HL7 Infrastructure WG for enabling authentication and authorization between various actors involved in the workflows.

+#### Implementation Requirements

-#### SMART on FHIR Backend Services Authorization Requirements
+##### SMART on FHIR Backend Services Authorization Requirements

 This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph Healthcare Surveys Reporting Content implementation guide.

 * The system actors namely EHRs, Backend Service App and the NCHS data stores are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions

-    ** Backend Service App accessing data from the EHR ** ** Backend Service App posting data to the NCHS data store. **
+    * Backend Service App accessing data from the EHR
+    * Backend Service App posting data to the NCHS data store.

 * System actors acting as servers (EHRs and NCHS data stores) **SHALL** advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#advertising-server-conformance-with-smart-backend-services) specification.